-Key points about buying property in New Zealand
+Key points about buying real estate in New Zealand

-All titles in New Zealand are registered at Land Information New Zealand ('LINZ'), and their accuracy is guaranteed by the government.
+All titles in New Zealand are registered at Land Information New Zealand (LINZ), and their accuracy is guaranteed by the government.

-When purchasing property, it is common to use a standard form base contract customised for the particular property.
+When purchasing real estate, it is common to use a standard form base contract customised for the particular real estate.

-Agreements for sale and purchase of property are usually conditional on the purchaser carrying out a due diligence investigation and being satisfied with the property after that investigation.
+Agreements for sale and purchase of real estate are usually conditional on the purchaser carrying out a due diligence investigation and being satisfied with the real estate after that investigation.